 |Admission, fee and application details||http://www.monash.edu/study/coursefinder/course/3940|

-In some discipline areas on some campuses, candidates are required to complete a compulsory program of coursework and/or training.
-These discipline-specific programs are designed to impart skills and knowledge that will assist candidates to conduct their research.
+Students are required to complete a compulsory program of research training.
+These discipline-specific programs are designed to impart skills and knowledge that will assist students to conduct their research.

 This course consists of: